nucleuscloud/stargazer/README.md

 ## Overview

-Stargazer listens to Github webhooks for new star events on a repo and then sends a message to a slack channel with the repo with the following information:
+Stargazer listens to Github webhooks for new star events on a repo and then sends a message to a slack channel with the following information:

 1. The github username of the user that starred it
 2. The repo that was starred